Pearson Edexcel GCSE English Literature (9-1) from 2015

-Getting ready to teach Pearson's new GCSE (9-1) English Literature from 2015
+Getting ready to teach GCSE (9-1) English Literature

-Our free face-to-face or online Getting Ready to Teach events support teachers who are preparing to deliver the Pearson Edexcel GCSE (9-1) English Literature specifications for first teaching from September 2015.
+Our free face-to-face or online Getting Ready to Teach events support teachers who are preparing to deliver the Pearson Edexcel GCSE (9-1) English Literature qualification.

 Mocks Marking Training Events

-Mock exams will be key to gaining a snapshot of how students are performing during new, linear GCSE English courses.
+Mock exams are key to gaining a snapshot of how students are performing.
 Our Mocks Marking Training events will help you apply the new mark schemes, so you can be confident you’re getting a clear picture of your students’ achievements.

 This pre-recorded training is an introduction to our online and face to face Mocks Marking Training events.

-- the assessment requirements of the new specification
+- the assessment requirements of the new qualification

-- the new types of questions that exist within the revised papers
+- the types of questions that exist within the revised papers

 - how mark schemes are developed to match the question asked